 We all felt tired so it was a fairly early night to bed.
 We’d be up again early to start the second and longest day of trekking.

 Today started off poorly for me as my stomach wasn’t feeling great.
 Not sure what it was but it was the last thing I needed on a three day trek.
 At least the sunrise over the mountains was spectacular.
 Today was an 18km section to the village of Landruk.
 As it was on the first day, it was mostly uphill, a little grinding but well worth it as the scenery was incredible.
 Waterfalls cascading down the mountainside, far-off villages barely seen dotting the green hills.
 There were also the odd groups of animals to be seen, lots of goats and even a troop of monkeys.

-After a gruelling afternoon making our way higher we made it to the village of Landruk and our guest house.
+After a gruelling afternoon making our way higher we made it to the village of Landruk and our lodgings for the night, the Maya Guest House.
 As it was low season we got to have our own rooms instead of doubling up as usual.
 After a quick change out of my sweat-drenched clothes into something more comfortable we sat around for beer and conversation before supper.
 We even had a baby goat to keep us company and make us laugh as it bounced around looking for more to eat.

 The rains came again overnight, the sound on the roof making us all fall asleep quickly.